C-Adam/Coding-Notes/JavaScript/Note.md

 let arr = ['a', 'b', 'c'];
 let others = ['d', 'e', 'f'];

-console.log(arr.concat(others)); //Prints ['a', 'b', 'c', 'd', 'e', 'f']
+//This method creates a new array (does not mutate original) so it should be stored in a variable for reference. console.log(arr.concat(others)); //Prints ['a', 'b', 'c', 'd', 'e', 'f']
 ```